-Experience the freedom of life away from home in your first week of NCS.
+Experience the freedom of life away from home in your first week of National Citizen Service (NCS).
 Learn to defy your limits as you live fearlessly to uncover a new you and work in a team that’s part of something bigger than anything you’ve ever done before!
 It won’t take you long to realise that life truly begins outside your comfort zone.

 Your time at NCS will give you the tools to change the world around you through fundraising and volunteering.
-In your final week you’ll use your new skills and friendships to invest yourself in something remarkable.
+In your final part of NCS you’ll use your new skills and friendships to invest yourself in something remarkable.
 We believe in the power of you, now go out and show us what you can do!

 But don't take our word for it, here are some of our grads…